ray-project/ray/doc/source/ray-air/check-ingest.rst

 The standard preprocessor passed to the ``Trainer`` is only applied once to the initial dataset when using :ref:`bulk ingest <air-streaming-ingest>`.
 However, in some cases you may want to reapply a preprocessor on each epoch, for example to augment your training dataset with a randomized transform.

-To support this use case, AIR offers an additional *per-epoch preprocessor* that gets reapplied on each epoch, after all other preprocessors and right before dataset consumption (e.g., using :meth:`~ray.data.DatasetIterator.iter_batches()`).
+To support this use case, AIR offers an additional *per-epoch preprocessor* that gets reapplied on each epoch, after all other preprocessors and right before dataset consumption (e.g., using :meth:`~ray.data.DataIterator.iter_batches()`).
 Per-epoch preprocessing also executes in parallel with dataset consumption to reduce pauses in dataset consumption.

 This example shows how to use this feature to apply a randomized preprocessor on top of the standard preprocessor.